 - Provide individualised support to staff

 Transformational leaders display high levels of empathy and interest in the wellbeing and development of everyone within their team.
 They always show respect and concern for their feelings, taking the time to understand and respond to individual needs.
-This “idealised consideration” translates into regular one-to-ones with every team member, building trust and providing coaching to help them develop.
+This “individualized consideration” translates into regular one-to-ones with every team member, building trust and providing coaching to help them develop.

 - Focused on continual intellectual stimulation